 - You overcame a really difficult challenge

-As mentioned in the overview above, EY-Parthenon also uses a group case presentation to evaluate candidates during the second round.
-Here is the key information you need to be aware of for this interview:
+As mentioned in the overview above, EY-Parthenon frequently uses group case presentations in the interview process.
+Here is the key information you need to be aware of for this type of interview:

 - Candidates get divided into groups of 3 to 5